 Title VII of the Civil Rights Act of 1964 defines religion to include “all aspects of religious observance and practice as well as belief.”
 It would be difficult to provide a specific list for an employer to reference.
 Employers should ask the employee to provide a written request explaining their need for religious exemption.
 Employers must reasonably accommodate employees sincerely held religious, ethical, and moral beliefs or practices unless doing so would impose an undue hardship on the employer.
 Employers should seek legal counsel before denying a religious accommodation.

-Employers with 25 or fewer employees who have voluntary policies do not require an employer to pay employee costs associated with the vaccine or time obtaining the vaccine.
-Most health insurers are covering the cost of the vaccine.
-However, employers who encourage employees to obtain the vaccine may consider reimbursement of costs (when applicable) and compensation of time to obtain it in order to remove any barriers for employees who may be reluctant to receive the vaccine.
+Employers who have voluntary policies do not require employers to pay employee costs associated with the vaccine or time obtaining the vaccine.
+However, employers who encourage employees to obtain the vaccine may consider reimbursement of costs (when applicable) and compensation for time to obtain it in order to remove any barriers for employees who may be reluctant to receive the vaccine.
 If you require employees to obtain the vaccine, then you are required to compensate your employees for their time and costs not covered by their health insurance associated with obtaining the vaccine.

 A waiver signed by an employee who refuses the vaccine may not provide an employer with liability protection from patients or other employees.
 Continue to follow standard COVID-19 prevention precautions regardless of employee vaccinations until further notice.